 “Ivan is the most interesting writer on modern urban South Africa.
 Portrait with Keys is a fictionalised set of little stories.
 I thought it was a memoir at first but in the book he has conversations with a nonexistent brother.
 So I decided to classify it as a novel.
 It’s called Portrait with Keys because everywhere in Johannesburg is locked up, often not just with one door, but with multiple doors.
 When you stay overnight in a house, they lock all the exterior doors and set the alarm, then go upstairs and lock interior doors just in case somebody breaks in downstairs.
 So those are the keys.”
 Read more...

-The best books on South African Fiction
+The Best South African Fiction